 Numerous studies have reported that vitamin D3 deficiency is associated with increased breast cancer risk whereas adequate to high levels appear to protect against breast cancer and its recurrence.
-Please see our article on vitamin D for an extensive discussion of this topic.
+Please see our article on vitamin D for a more extensive discussion of vitamin D and its impact on prognosis.

 Current recommendations of 600 to 1000 units of vitamin D3 per day may not be enough to achieve a 25(OH)D level of 40 ng/mL in a reasonable period of time.
 Also, some health practitioners advocate levels of 25(OH)D far above 40 ng/mL as optimum for health or cancer prevention.
 As a result, some are advocating high-dose vitamin D regimens, with levels from 10,000 to as high as 40,000 units per day.